Konvt/pgbar/docs/QuickStart.md

 pgbar::option::Prefix;      // Modify the pre-description information
 pgbar::option::Postfix;     // Modify the post-description information
-pgbar::option::TrueMesg;    // Modify the element used to replace the Prefix section when the progress bar ends pgbar::option::FalseMesg;   // Modify the element used to replace the Prefix section when the progress bar ends

 pgbar::option::Starting;  // Modify the elements left of the progress bar and right of Percent pgbar::option::Ending;    // Modify the elements right of the progress bar and left of the Counter